 • Proof of working rights;

-• Employment and qualifications records; and
+• Employment, professional and qualifications records;

 How we protect your personal information